About the Two Corner Timing Model

 Quick Time Out

-This is a variation of Quick which isn't always invested.
+This is a variant of Quick which isn't always invested.
 About 10% of the days are a CASH signal, with the remainder split along the same 40/60 LONG/SHORT lines as Quick.
 Its gains have generally been a bit higher than Quick and its average signal length shorter at 2.7 days.
-The reason Quick Time Out isn't the flagship signal is that the always-invested Quick is simpler to follow and has the longest real-time record.
+The reason Quick Time Out wasn't the flagship signal is that the always-invested Quick is simpler to follow and has the longest real-time record.

 Quick Zero